natesworks/shelly/README.md

 - Custom placeholders
 - Add aliases
+- Add startup commands
+- Add command block
 - Error handling
 - Code cleanup

+## Command blocks

+**Warning!** Command blocks haven't been added yet!

+Command blocks can be used in your prompt or welcome message to get the output of a command.

+For example:

+`Today is: [date -I]` will display for example `Today is: 2024-05-04`.

 Feel free to contribute to the development of Shelly by submitting pull requests or reporting any issues you encounter.